Introduction

 Cons

-- May lack some specialised features of industry-specific tools
+- May not include some of the specialised features of industry-specific tools

-- Pricing can be higher for smaller teams.
+- Pricing may be less competitive for smaller teams.

 Pricing